Air Line Pilots Association, International: History

 During the 1980s, ALPA accomplished much in the way of safety.
 In 1981, among other achievements, the Association convinced the FAA that “fasten seatbelt” signs were needed, and in 1987, the FAA again heeded calls from the union, requiring the installation of a traffic collision avoidance system (TCAS) in every airplane.
 On March 4, 1989, ALPA pilots at Eastern Airlines went on strike in support of the International Association of Machinists.
 The pilots stood their ground for 285 days.

-Following the 1994 crash of USAir Flight 427, in which all 132 people on board were killed, the NTSB ruled that pilot error was the cause.
+Following the 1994 crash of USAir Flight 427, in which all 132 people on board were killed, the National Transportation Safety Board ruled that pilot error was the cause.
 But ALPA fought that decision, and in the end, it was found that a malfunction in the rudder control system of the B-737 plane was likely the cause.
-Subsequently, a redesign of all B-737’s—the most commonly flown commercial airplane—was ordered by the FAA.
+Subsequently, a redesign of all B-737s—the most commonly flown commercial airplane—was ordered by the FAA.
 After another tragic 1994 crash, of American Eagle Flight 4184, a study of icing issues with the ATR 72 commenced, an inquiry ALPA was closely involved with.
 The outcomes were alterations in the design of the ATR 72 and improved pilot training.
-ALPA’s chief accomplishment of the 1990s was the 1995 enactment of the “One Level of Safety” program by the FAA, resulting in stricter safety rules for smaller airplanes.
+ALPA's chief accomplishment of the 1990s was the 1995 enactment of the “One Level of Safety” program by the FAA, resulting in stricter safety rules for smaller airplanes.
 ALPA came up with the name for the program and lobbied hard for the measure.

 In 1997, the Canadian Airline Pilots Association (CALPA) merged with ALPA, forming what would become known as ALPA Canada.
-As of 2020, ALPA Canada represents more than 5,000 pilots.
+As of 2024, ALPA Canada represents more than 10,600 pilots.

-In 2000, after years of advocacy by the association, the FAA approved ALPA’s recommendations for Land and Hold Short Operations (LAHSO).
-In the wake of the catastrophic September 11, 2001 terrorist attacks, improving airline security would be ALPA’s main priority for the next several years.
-This concentrated effort by the union included the formation of their Security Task Force, instrumental in the creation of numerous new security rules.
+In 2000, after years of advocacy by the association, the FAA approved ALPA's recommendations for Land and Hold Short Operations (LAHSO).

-During the 2010s, ALPA continued to campaign for improvements in airline security and safety.
-One such issue was the deliberate and dangerous act of pointing lasers at pilots in the air.
-Thanks to ALPA’s efforts, a new law was enacted making this undertaking a federal crime.
+During the 2010s, ALPA successfully lobbied to make pointing lasers at pilots in the air a federal crime.

-In 2020, amidst the COVID-19 outbreak, ALPA pressed governments in the United States and Canada to pass legislation that would protect airline employees.
-The association was actively involved in the talks that resulted in the CARES Act, which stabilized the aviation industry and provided economic relief for pilots.
+In 2020, amidst the COVID-19 outbreak, ALPA pressed the US government for favorable provisions in the CARES Act for the aviation industry.